PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 <a href="{{ '/rag/data-modeling/file-management-patterns.html' | relative_url }}">View file-management-patterns.md</a>

-**Summary**: Salesforce provides multiple mechanisms for file storage and management
+**Summary**: Salesforce provides multiple mechanisms for file storage and management, each with different use cases, limitations, and best practices

 ### lead-management-patterns.md

 <a href="{{ '/rag/data-modeling/lead-management-patterns.html' | relative_url }}">View lead-management-patterns.md</a>

 **Summary**: A comprehensive data model and process guide for Salesforce lead management, supporting lead capture, qualification, routing, conversion, and duplicate management

+### npsp-opportunity-gift-model.md

+<a href="{{ '/rag/data-modeling/npsp-opportunity-gift-model.html' | relative_url }}">View npsp-opportunity-gift-model.md</a>

+**Summary**: A comprehensive data model for nonprofit and education fundraising, covering how NPSP uses the standard Opportunity object to represent gifts, grants, and donations, along with related NPSP objects like Payments, Recurring Donations, and Allocations

 ### object-setup-and-configuration.md